Quantum simulation of the phase transition of the massive Thirring model: Introduction

-Given the extensive prior research on the Thirring model, this study aims to ascertain whether the findings can be replicated using the QMETTS.
+Given the extensive prior research, our aim is to test whether QMETTS can accurately reproduce known results of the Thirring model.
 This not only serves to validate the capabilities of the QMETTS, but also provides a detailed account of its practical applications.
 On the one hand, the QMETTS is better suited to the study of systems at high temperatures, whereas the massive Thirring model is also interesting in the low-temperature regime.
 On the other hand, the vacuum of the Thirring model is topologically non-trivial.
 It is well established that topologically non-trivial ground states cannot be connected to trivial ones by quantum circuits of finite depth in the thermodynamic limit~\cite{Chen:2010gda}.
 However, in finite-volume systems, the question of whether the barriers between different topological sectors can be crossed by QMETTS is another intriguing topic for exploration.

-The remainder of the paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Section~\ref{sec:2}, a brief introduction to the massive thirring model is presented.
 The QMETTS algorithm is discussed in Section~\ref{sec:3}.
 Section~\ref{sec:4} presents numerical results on the chiral condensation and topological charge obtained by using the QMETTS algorithm.
-Section~\ref{sec:5} is a summary of the conclusions.
+In section~\ref{sec:5}, we present discussions on the errors.
+Section~\ref{sec:6} is a summary of the conclusions.